NHOrus/srwq-compilation/episode-07.md

 **_The Setup:_** You are the Shadow Mirror version of Katina Tarask, trained by the School to wear pretty dresses and fly robots.
 The heroes of the OGverse has come to the Shadow Mirror universe to stop the Lygeus/Acguies system from giving Dark Brain another chance to destroy their world.
 This is a conflict of interest.

 **_So Far:_** You managed to escape from the Tesla-Liecht Institute, but were pursued by some of the OG guys.
 With the help of a very helpful AI called Dumi and the 3rd and 4th Dynamic General Guardians, you managed to fight them to a standstill and capture Arado Balanga.
-However, the Shadow Mirror Arado was an old crush and the victim of one of the more contraversial of your rage-killings, so his presence confused and angered you.
-A hilarious chain of events caused the destruction of one of your teams ships, the loss of several (admittedly damaged) mechs, and Dumi having to fasttalk like crazy to convince the team your crazy behaviour was due to your brain attempting to undo the Schools brainwashing.
+However, the Shadow Mirror Arado was an old crush and the victim of one of the more controversial of your rage-killings, so his presence confused and angered you.
+A hilarious chain of events caused the destruction of one of your teams ships, the loss of several (admittedly damaged) mechs, and Dumi having to fast-talk like crazy to convince the team your crazy behavior was due to your brain attempting to undo the Schools brainwashing.
 Except you're not sure if he was actually lying about that part.

 ####Current complement for Reference.